A Variational Approach to Bayesian Phylogenetic Inference

 \subsection{Bayesian Phylogenetics}

 The core in Bayesian phylogenetics is a probability model that describes a generative process for a given data set consisting of nucleotide or amino acid sequences from a collection of \emph{taxa} (singular \emph{taxon}, e.g., species).
-There are two essential ingredients for this probability model.
+There are two essential ingredients for this probability model and the associated parameters.
 The first ingredient is a phylogenetic tree which contains a tree topology $\tau$ and the associated non-negative branch lengths $\bm{q}$.
 The tree topology $\tau$ is a bifurcating tree whose leaves are labelled by the taxa.
 It is used to model the evolutionary relationship of the observed species, where the internal nodes represents the unobserved characters (e.g., DNA bases) of the ancestral species.
 Phylogenetic trees can be \emph{rooted}, in which a root position in the tree is chosen to be the most ancestral part of the tree, or \emph{unrooted}, if only evolutionary relationships and not the direction of evolution is of interest.
 The second ingredient is a continuous-time Markov model that is used to describe the transition probabilities of the characters along the branches of the tree.
+These transition probabilities are assumed to be independent across the tree.
 In this paper, we focus on the parameter space of phylogenetic trees and assume the Markov evolution model is known (e.g., the \citet{Jukes69} model).
 The phylogenetic likelihood is, therefore, the function of phylogenetic tree $\tau,\bm{q}$ that gives the probability of the observed data.
 Let $\bm{Y}=\{Y_1,Y_2,\ldots,Y_M\}\in \Omega^{N\times M}$ be the observed sequences (with characters in $\Omega$) of length $M$ over $N$ species.
+Let $Y_i(v)$ is the observed character of node $v$ at site $i$.
+Define an extension of $Y_i$ to the internal nodes to be an assignment of states $a^i$ to the nodes of the tree such that $a^i_v = Y_i(v)$ for every tip node $v$.
 The probability of each site observation $Y_i$ is defined as the marginal distribution over the leaves